The coldest climate calls for zone 2 trees & shrubs, the most frost-resistant plants of all.

 Today it makes a beautiful landscaping shrub, it produces white flowers with a strong fragrance during spring.
 Arrowwoods are great hedges and privacy screens.

-Their leaves during fall provide a great contrast as they turn to a beautiful purple reddish color.
-Their small blue colored berries also attract birds.
+Their leaves during fall provide a great contrast as they turn to a beautiful purple and reddish color.
+Their small blue-colored berries also attract birds.